-European Institute of Innovation & Technology (EIT)
+European Institute of Innovation & Technology (EIT) Director

-Martin KERN is the Interim Director and Chief Operating Officer at the EIT since 1 August 2014.
-Prior to joining, he worked at the European Commission for 15 years in a variety of posts, mainly in the area of enlargement policy.
+He worked at the European Commission for 15 years in a variety of posts, mainly in the area of enlargement policy.
 Working for the EU, he held a variety of positions, the latest being Head of Operations at the EU Delegation to Serbia.
 He worked as country coordinator for financial assistance for the Turkey team in the European Commission’s DG Enlargement.
 He has Master degrees in Economics and English from the University of Heidelberg and in European Studies from the University of Reading.

 Head of Communications and Stakeholder Relations

 Alice FISER is Head of Communications and Stakeholder Relations at the European Institute of Innovation and Technology.
 Before joining the EIT, Alice spearheaded the creation of Corporate Communications for the UN Duty Station in Bonn, Germany.
 Prior to this, she headed the UN University’s Communications Section in Bonn.
 Alice began her career in the Delegation of the European Commission in Prague.
 In this function, she was responsible for relations with civil society, academia and the Czech regions.
 She then worked for a Member of the European Parliament as an adviser in the fields of regional policy, justice and home affairs, and for the European Commission as a Press and Communications Officer in the Directorate-General for Employment, Social Affairs and Equal Opportunities.
 Alice holds a PhD in Political Science from Augsburg University.